tinyplex/tinybase/site/demos/08_movie_database.md

 };
 ```

-The `viewStore` contains the section name and optionally a detail ID (such as
+The `viewStore` contains the section name and optionally a string detail ID
-the movie's Id), both as Values.
-The `useRoute` hook gets this pair, and the
+(such as the movie's Id), both as Values.
+The `useRoute` hook gets this pair,
-`useSetRouteCallback` hook will be used to set it in response to the user
+and the `useSetRouteCallback` hook will be used to set it in response to the
-clicking links in the app.
+user clicking links in the app.

 ```js
 const useRoute = () => useValues('viewStore');